Who are the women and men who join AgeSong?

 When did AgeSong Marin begin?

 AgeSong Marin was co-founded in 2005 by Elizabeth Bugental, Ph.D. and Ann Coffey, Ph.D., the current program director.
-As of 2015, more than 350 seniors have participated in the program, many for several years, and the number of facilitators has grown from two to nineteen.
+As of 2019, more than 600 seniors have participated in the program, many for several years, and the number of facilitators has grown from two to twenty one.
 See a more detailed history of the program.